DigitalState/Platform/README.md

 If you are on _Mac_, **DockerForMac** is required.

-Docker toolkit is not compatible.
+Docker Toolkit is not compatible.

 ## Documentation